Jonathan-Al-Saadi/IsletsAnalyzis/README.md

 Counting was performed by sedementing the islets to the middle of a dish and then taking a photo with a camera through a microscope then counting the amount.

 ### Injections/Passages
 The islets where aspirated through a metal 21G needle (0.8x40mm) to a plastic syringe, the syringe that comes with the device.
 Before aspiration the cells were gently resuspended in the carrier solution by pipetting the volume up and down using the syringe.
-The islets where then passaged with high speeds to a 12 well plates and PBS was added to make couniting easier.
+The islets where then passaged with high speeds to a 12 well plates and PBS was added to make counting easier.
 The islets where then flushed using the carrier solution and the same volumes.

 ## Results
 ### Islets